Hidaayah-7/THE-BANKING-ANALYSIS/README.md

 7. Helping Columns Created

  ### Exploratory Data Analysis
-   This Exploratory Data Analysis (EDA) report aims to provide an in-depth examination of The Amazon product review Dataset to understand sales trend, customer engagement and characteristic of the data
+This Exploratory Data Analysis (EDA) report aims to provide an in-depth examination of The Banking Dataset to understand the loan approval patterns, relationships, and characteristic of the data

 #### Key Performance Indicators (KPIs)

 Performance based on key metrics:
--	Total Customer: The total count of applicants is 1194
+-	Total Customer: we have the total count of applicant as 5000
--	Total Categories: The total categories is 210
+-	Total Transaction Amount (Month): The bank recorded total transaction amount of $12.
+54Million.
--	Average Rating: The average rating is 4.10
+-	Total Loan Amount (Month): The bank issued total loan of $127.51 Million.
--	Total Price:  The total price is $7.98 Million
+-	Late Payments (Month):  The percentage of late payment this month is 49.48%
--	Total Discount: The Total discount is $4.58 Million
+-	Total Credit (Month): The Total credit this month is $27.75 million
--	Total Revenue: the total revenue of $121 Billion
+-	Feedback Performance: the total rate of feedback received is -0.03

 ### Analysis:  <a href="https://github.com/Hidaayah-7/DSA-_EXCEL_PROJECT/blob/main/Amazon%20%20study.xlsx">[View Here]</a>